Dispersive Landau levels and valley currents in strained graphene nanoribbons: Exact solution for dispersive pseudo-Landau levels

-We thus see that the longitudinal resistivity $\rho^{xx} = 1/\sigma^{xx}$ of the pLLs \emph{decreases} with $|b|$ giving rise to the characteristic {\em negative strain resistance}.
+where we defined the constant $\mathcal{K} = 9 (\hbar v_F)^4/ 4 n_{i} C$.
+We see that the longitudinal resistivity $\rho^{xx} = 1/\sigma^{xx}$ of the pLLs decreases as $1/|b|^2$, giving rise to a characteristic {\em negative strain resistance}.
 Note also the peculiar $\mu$ dependence reflecting the fact that the pLLs are not linear far from the Dirac points.

 In systems with a finite width, the pLLs are not completely formed -- they only exist in a region of momentum space near the Dirac points.
 Consequently, the bulk expression for $\sigma_n^{xx}$ only applies for $\mu$ inside a well-formed bulk pLL, as shown in Fig.~\ref{fig:currents}c, which compares the tight-binding simulation with the analytical prediction, Eq.~(\ref{eq:conductivity_res}).
 The edge states (not captured by this argument) provide the dominant contribution to $\sigma^{xx}$, given their large group velocity, and might therefore mask the contribution from the bulk pLLs in experiments.
-Nevertheless, clear signatures of the pLLs can be seen in $d\sigma^{xx}/d\mu$, which shows pronounced oscillations with a series of minima between two neighboring peaks (see Fig.~\ref{fig:currents}d).
+Nevertheless, clear signatures of the pLLs can be seen in $d\sigma^{xx}/d\mu$, which shows oscillations with a series of minima between two neighboring peaks (see Fig.~\ref{fig:currents}d).
 These peaks correspond to the abrupt change in group velocity occurring when a bulk pLL merges into an edge state.